future-proof-iot/future-proof-iot.github.io/events.md

 # Latest News & Events

+## 27.08.2019: IETF development related to RIOT

+A new working group called [LAKE (Lightweight Authenticated Key Exchange)](https://datatracker.ietf.org/wg/lake/about/) is being chartered in the IETF aiming to design a key exchange protocol for OSCORE.
+OSCORE is an application-layer protection mechanism for CoAP used in 6TiSCH networks.
+The LAKE outcome is important for RIOT-fp as one of our objectives is to design a zero-touch secure joining protocol for Internet of Things networks, with dependency on both OSCORE and LAKE.

 ## 07.06.2019: New publication on secure IoT firmware update

 Together with ARM, we published a [new article](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8725488) in IEEE Access, which describes the guts of our preliminary prototype for secure firmware update on microcontroller-based IoT devices, using RIOT and the upcoming SUIT specification from IETF.